Finding Triangles or Independent Sets; and Other Dual Pair Approximations: Introduction

-P\v{a}tra\c{s}cu also remarked that it would be very interesting to extend the lower bound of Theorem~\ref{thm:patrascu} to the computationally easier case of triangle detection.
-From the other direction and attempting to test the limits of this question, we prove the following algorithmic result which includes triangle detection but relies on the input graph having a super-linear number of edges and triangles (the precise conditions are specified in the theorem).
+The problem of listing $m$ triangles examined by P\v{a}tra\c{s}cu is a bit artificial, and one can argue that the ``real'' problem in this area is \textsc{Triangle Detection}.
+Indeed, P\v{a}tra\c{s}cu also remarked that it would be very interesting to extend the $\Omega(m^{4/3-o(1)})$ lower bound of Theorem~\ref{thm:patrascu} to the computationally easier task of triangle detection.
+While the questioned extension refers to the worst-case scenario (\ie, graph), it is natural to investigate its limits across the entire range of~$t$.
+At one end of the range, it certainly does not apply to graphs with arboricity $O(1)$, where the number of triangles $t$ is small, and triangle detection takes $O(m)$ time (by the result of~\cite{CN85}, as mentioned earlier).
+Shifting to the other end of the range, we have dense graphs with a superlinear number of triangles.
+We prove the following algorithmic result for triangle detection that relies on the input graph having a super-linear number of edges and triangles; it shows that one cannot expect the conjecture to hold at this end either.